BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 ### Engineering Improvements
 * Measure size or volume of the box
 * Persist assets so they can be reloaded later
-* Be able to create assets in the world of the same size as the real life box
+* Be able to create virtual assets in the world of the same size as the real life box
 * Provide a counter stating how much of the trunk is still free
 * Create a functionality that auto fit all the boxes in the trunk (in case you are using virtual boxes).
 Finding a way to use the minimum space possible.
 * A simple way to solve occlusion problems